What Is Eucrisa® (crisaborole)?

 The active ingredient in Eucrisa is crisaborole (2%).1

 While the exact mechanism of action of Eucrisa in atopic dermatitis is not well understood, topical PDE4 inhibitors increase the levels of a chemical messenger called cyclic adenosine monophosphate (cAMP).1,2 The increase of cAMP in your body then suppresses the release of proteins called cytokines that cause inflammation which can lead to atopic dermatitis.5,6

-In people with AD, the immune response is dysfunctional, resulting in an increased level of inflammation in the skin.
-By increasing cAMP levels and interrupting the immune response of inflammation, topical PDE4 inhibitors like Eucrisa can reduce the symptoms of AD like redness, oozing, crusting, and papules (bumps).1
+In people with atopic dermatitis, the immune response is dysfunctional, resulting in an increased level of inflammation in the skin.
+By increasing cAMP levels and interrupting the immune response of inflammation, topical PDE4 inhibitors like Eucrisa can reduce the symptoms of atopic dermatitis like redness, oozing, crusting, and papules (bumps).1

 What are the possible side effects of Eucrisa?